Fujifilm X-Pro2 vs Leica S Typ 006

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the imaging sensor is a crucial determinant of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Fujifilm X-Pro2 features an APS-C sensor and the Leica S Typ 006 a medium format sensor.
 The sensor area in the S Typ 006 is 267 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 0.8.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.